pranjal7781/PowerBI-Educational-Analytics/README.md

 **Page 1: Welcome to Fabricland**
 - Overview of all colleges across the realms.
-- Key metrics: Total institutions, programs, cost, and earnings
+- Key metrics: Total institutions, programs, cost, and earnings.
 - Cost vs. Career Outcomes analysis
 - College rankings by academic excellence
 - Return on Investment (ROI) analysis